-- Fair value of common stock-Historically, for all periods prior to this initial public offering, the fair value of the shares of common stock underlying our share-based awards was estimated on each grant date by our board of directors.
-To determine the fair value of our common stock underlying option grants, our board of directors considered, among other things, valuations of our common stock prepared by an unrelated third-party valuation firm in accordance with the guidance provided by the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation, or the Practice Aid. - Expected term-The expected term represents the period that stock-based awards are expected to be outstanding.
+- Fair value of common stock-Historically, for all periods prior to our initial public offering, the fair value of the shares of common stock underlying our share-based awards was estimated on each grant date by our board of directors.
+To determine the fair value of our common stock underlying option grants, our board of directors considered, among other things, valuations of our common stock prepared by an unrelated third-party valuation firm in accordance with the guidance provided by the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation, or the Practice Aid.
+Since becoming a public company we have used our stock price to determine fair value of our common stock. - Expected term-The expected term represents the period that stock-based awards are expected to be outstanding.
 The expected term for option grants is determined using the simplified method.
-The simplified method deems the expected term to be the midpoint between the vesting date and the contractual life of the stock-based awards. - Expected volatility-Since we have been a privately held company and do not have any trading history for our common stock, the expected volatility is estimated based on the average volatility for comparable publicly traded biotechnology companies over a period equal to the expected term of the stock option grants.
+The simplified method deems the expected term to be the midpoint between the vesting date and the contractual life of the stock-based awards.

+- Expected volatility-As a privately held company we did not have any trading history for our common stock; accordingly the expected volatility was estimated based on the average volatility for comparable publicly traded biotechnology companies over a period equal to the expected term of the stock option grants.
 The comparable companies were chosen based on their similar size, stage in the life cycle or area of specialty.
-We will continue to apply this process until a sufficient amount of historical information regarding the volatility of our own stock price becomes available. - Risk-free interest rate-The risk-free interest rate is based on the U.S. Treasury zero coupon issues in effect at the time of grant for periods corresponding with the expected term of option. - Expected dividend-We have never paid dividends on our common stock and have no plans to pay dividends on our common stock.
+As a public company we have computed the historical volatility of our own stock price and will continue to use the historical volatility data of our common stock. - Risk-free interest rate-The risk-free interest rate is based on the U.S. Treasury zero coupon issues in effect at the time of grant for periods corresponding with the expected term of option. - Expected dividend-We have never paid dividends on our common stock and have no plans to pay dividends on our common stock.
 Therefore, we used an expected dividend yield of zero.